4Quant/COPD-staging/README.md

 One technique for measuring the extent of lung damage in COPD is via quantitative values calculated from Computer Tomography (CT) imaging of patients.
-Two particularly established quantities are: PD15 and LAA-950 (see paper for details).[Dirksen et al., Exploring the role of CT densitometry: a randomised study of augmentation therapy Eur Respir J 2009; 33: 1345–1353 and Chapman et al., Intravenous augmentation treatment and lung density in severe α1 antitrypsin deficiency (RAPID): a randomised, double- blind, placebo-controlled trial.
-Lancet 2015; 386: 360–68]
+Two particularly established quantities are: PD15 and LAA-950 (see paper for details).[Dirksen et al., Exploring the role of CT densitometry: a randomised study of augmentation therapy Eur Respir J 2009; 33: 1345–1353 ] [Chapman et al.,
+Intravenous augmentation treatment and lung density in severe α1 antitrypsin deficiency (RAPID): a randomised, double- blind, placebo-controlled trial.
+Lancet 2015; 386: 360–68] [Dirksen A, Piitulainen E, Parr DG, Deng C, Wencker M, Shaker SB, Stockley RA.
+Exploring the role of CT densitometry: a randomised study of augmentation therapy in alpha1-antitrypsin deficiency.
+Supplementary Online Material.
+Eur Respir J. 2009 Jun;33(6):1345-53. doi: 10.1183/09031936.00159408.
+Epub 2009 Feb 5.
+PMID: 19196813]

 This Project contains some simple ImageJ based tools for the quantitative study of COPD and was developed at the